 Fake it till you make it

-It doesn’t really matter what people say because my brain won’t listen, I know I’m not the only one that feels this way and I also know that I did well in my interview but facts and emotions don’t mix and the fear is strong.
-I wanted this job so much and I still do but the loss of security and increased responsibility and the worry of everything going wrong is very much on my mind (and in my dreams).
+It doesn’t really matter what people say because my brain won’t listen.
+I know I’m not the only one who feels this way, and I also know that I did well in my interview, but facts and emotions don’t mix, and the fear is strong.
+I wanted this job so much, and I still do, but the loss of security and increased responsibility and the worry of everything going wrong are very much on my mind (and in my dreams).

 *I started writing this last night

-Image credit to People I Loved screenshoot from Blurt Foundation on instagram
+Image credit to People I Loved screenshot from Blurt Foundation on Instagram

 Part of the problem?